top of page

 Is programmatic advertising dead?

-No, measurement and transparency have to be better.
-Concentrate on clean supply chains, fraud and vendor responsibility.
+No, but measurement and transparency must improve.
+Focus on clean supply chains, fraud prevention, and vendor accountability.

-Segment on consented data alone.
-Through edge computing, use hashed signals with privacy and relevance.
+Segment based on consented data only.
+Utilize edge computing to employ hashed signals that maintain privacy and relevance.

 What's the best attribution model?

 No single model is perfect.
-Apply several strategies: last-click direct response, multi-touch full journey, and MMM strategic planning.
+Employ multiple strategies: last-click direct response, multi-touch full journey, and MMM for strategic planning.

 How quickly can AI improve performance?

-AI provides speedy success in bidding optimization (2-4 weeks) and inventive testing (4-8 weeks).
-Improvements on a strategic basis take 90+ days.
+AI can rapidly enhance bidding optimization (2-4 weeks) and creative testing (4-8 weeks).
+Strategic improvements typically take 90+ days.

 What's the minimum budget for effective testing?

-Aim for $5,000-10,000 monthly to be able to run statistically significant tests in many channels and to many audiences.
+Aim for $5,000-10,000 monthly to conduct statistically significant tests across various channels and audiences.

 Should I build internal capabilities or outsource?